EOEPCA/datacube-access/best_practices/stac_best_practices.md

     Each variable should be a separate datacube, no attempt should be made to combine variables automatically.

+Example: A variable can be bands in EO data or meteorological variables like rain or temperature in meteorological data sets.

 ## Raster Data

 For raster data that is not stored in a datacube format (e.g. GeoTiff, JPEG2000) the following is recommended to transform the imagery into datacubes and vice-versa.